2014–15 FC Bayern Munich season: Knockout phase review

-In the semifinal draw, Bayern were drawn against Barcelona.
+In the semi-finals, Bayern were drawn against Barcelona, Guardiola's former club.
 The match took place on 6 May.
 Barcelona won the first leg 3–0 with two goals from Lionel Messi and a goal from Neymar.
 The score remained 0–0 until the 77th minute when Messi scored.
 Messi added his second of the match three minutes later.
 Neymar added Barcelona's third goal in stoppage time.
-Bayern failed to get a shot on target for the first time since October 2009 when they lost to Girondins de Bordeaux.
+Bayern failed to register a shot on target for the first time since October 2009 when they lost to Girondins de Bordeaux.
 The second leg took place on 12 May.
 Bayern won the match 3–2, however, Bayern lost 5–3 on aggregate.
 Medhi Benatia, Robert Lewandowski, and Thomas Müller scored for Bayern and Neymar scored twice for Barcelona.
 Benatia gave Bayern a 1–0 lead in the seventh minute.
 Then Neymar scored in the 15th and 29th minutes.
 Then Lewandowski and Müller scored in the second half.
 The win ended Bayern's four match losing streak.